 One of the biggest struggles in every parent’s life is getting their kids to listen and follow through with what they’ve asked of them.
 What’s surprising, listening isn’t usually the problem.
 For example, let’s say you’ve repeated, “Go take out the trash before dinner” a few times to your tween, but they still aren’t responding.
 So now, try whispering the same command in their ear.
 I can almost guarantee they will respond.
 But the question is, will they do what you’ve asked of them without backtalk?

 The issue isn’t necessarily that our kids aren’t listening to us.
-Kid’s listen, and with a little change in how we communicate to them, this aspect can sort itself out rather quickly.
+Kids listen, and with a little change in how we communicate with them, this aspect can sort itself out rather quickly.
 The biggest struggle comes when parents ask their kids to do something, and they are met with disobedience.
 Sure, the initial trying to get them to “hear” you is frustrating, but the follow-through is where most parents get frustrated.

-“Check out the new Pinwheel Phone – The safest phone for tweens and teens that I highly endorse!
-Get 10% off through this link!”— Hillary Gruener – Word From The Bird Blog Owner/Founder
+“Check out the new Bark Phone– The safest phone for kids that I highly endorse!— Hillary Gruener – Word From The Bird Blog Owner/Founder

-The why behind “My child deosn’t listen to me”
+The why behind “My child doesn’t listen to me”

 Let’s get back to the basics real quick.
 Ask yourself — is your child an adult?
 Can kids make decisions like adults?
 Can they hold a job like adults?
 Have they learned all the social interaction skills like adults have?
 Now, ask yourself, can kids listen and respond the way that adults can?